team-checkr/checkr/ui/src/guide.md

 To the left is a `Determinism` button which defines the determinism of the program, to change between non-determinism and determinism simply click on the button.

-To change the analysis for which you want to validate, choose from the analysis list by clicking on the environment button which defaults to `Step-Wise`.
+To change the analysis for which you want to validate, choose from the analysis list by clicking on the environment button which defaults to `Interpreter`.

 ## Input
 The input is automatically generated randomly and cannot be changed.